Soumya-Patil/Project-1-ETL/README.md

 -	Converted datatypes to maintain consistency across all Tables.
 -	Truncated symbols in the cells , and kept data  like percentages (%) at their face value.

-###### LOAD : DATABASE CONNECTIONS, AND CHOICE OF DATBASE
+###### LOAD : DATABASE CONNECTIONS, AND CHOICE OF DATABASE

-- We chose Postgres as our Database because the data after formatting was not abundantly  unstructured or varied.
+- We chose a relational DBMS , Postgres as our Database because the data mainly read in as tables , and thus it was easier to pre-define   schema, where Postgres is best fit.
+- SQLalchemy was used to the connect and access the database , with PostgreSQL dialect using psycopg2 as the default DBAPI.
+- Data was Queried using PostgreSQL  language.
-- A total of 3 tables were created , and the records were  inserted to the database using Pandas.
+- A total of 3 tables were created , and the insertions to the database were made using Pandas.
 - The insertions were later confirmed by reading and joining tables using pandas.